fbpx

 This review article traces the path taken from the American Nurses Association recognition of burn nursing as a specialty to the collaboration between BCEN and the American Burn Association on the initial development of the Certified Burn Registered Nurse (CBRN).
 Research literature describing the value of specialty certification is outlined, “providing an overview for the impact of burn nursing certification on professional development, nurse satisfaction and patient outcomes.”
 BCEN’s inaugural CBRN Exam Construction and Review Committee Chair, and one of the world’s leading burn nursing experts, Gretchen Carrougher, is among the article’s co-authors.

-The 2022 Certified Flight Registered Nurse Pulse Survey
+The 2022 Certified Flight Registered Nurse (CFRN) Pulse Survey

 Responses and comments from nearly 1,000 flight nurses to the first-ever CFRN value of certification survey are featured in this Air Medical Journal original research article.
 Read which value of certification categories flight nurses most associate with the CFRN, and why nurses choose to earn the CFRN.
 Workplace and patient demographics, flight nursing experience, transport mode type, CAMTS accreditation, and comments on flight nursing during the COVID-19 pandemic are also highlighted.